 Australian freelance journalist based in Mexico City; covering stories about politics, culture, social movements, gender, and sexuality.
-Regular contributor to TRTWorld, Al-Jazeera English and Ms. magazine.
-Other bylines include Public Radio International, Australian Broadcasting Corporation, VICE.
-I speak Spanish and have good access to sources, photographers/videographers, translators etc as required.
+Contributor to TRTWorld, PRI's Global Security, Australian Broadcasting Corporation, Foreign Policy.

 Phone interview with PRI's The World: "We explore the history of the word, and the idea of, “sanctuary.”
 It's an old idea, with roots in the Latin word for the innermost sanctum of a medieval church.
 Researcher and writer Ann Deslandes speaks with Marco Werman."